 - Rome by night with a Vespa

 One of the most fun things I did in 2016 was touring Sardinia on an Ape Calessino (tuc tuc).
-I can only imagine how much fun it would be to go around Rome in one and I was really glad to find out that it is now possible to rent Ape Calessino to drive around town – this is certainly what to do in Rome for fun.
+I can only imagine how much fun it would be to go around Rome in one and I was really glad to find out that it is now possible to rent Ape Calessino to drive around town – this is certainly one of the most fun things to do in Rome.

-It is only obvious that art galleries rank among the best known Rome attractions.
+It is only obvious that art galleries rank among the best known tourist attractions in Rome.
 But let’s face it: art can at times be a bit boring.
 I enjoy a museum every now and then, but I find street art and urban renovation projects to be more fun – even if only because they need to be discovered throughout a city.

 Going to Quadraro is what to do in Rome to admire some incredible street art projects.
 This part of town is not nearly as touristy as the rest, so the benefits in going are many: it is local, it is free and it is fun.

 All travelers like going local – including a proper tourist like myself.
 But in a city like Rome this isn’t exactly easy, because it is huge and extremely touristy.
 The good news is that there is a company, called Withlocals, that offers off-the-beaten track tours guides by a local.
-This is definitely what to do in Rome if wanting to learn a bit more about the culture and way of life of its people (without getting lost).
+This is definitely one of the most fun things to do in Rome if wanting to learn a bit more about the culture and way of life of its people (without getting lost).
+You can even get a local to walk you around.
+Check out local guides in Rome here.

 If there is one thing that I truly enjoy in Rome, that’s eating.
 I am not even a foodie at all, but the food in Rome is heavenly.
 Whether eating at a fine restaurant or at a local trattoria; grabbing gelato on the go; biting into some street food it’s really hard to go wrong.
 Going on a food tour is what to do in Rome to enjoy all of its flavor.